SVimolchalao/test-feff10/index.md

 Recipient acknowledges the rights of the University of Washington and SLAC to prepare uses of this Distribution and its modifications that may be substantially similar or functionally equivalent to Recipient-prepared modifications.

 Please cite an appropriate feff reference if the code or its results are used in published work.
 The main reference for calculations using the current version feff10 is:

-Calculations of x-ray spectroscopies using FEFF10 and Corvus, J.J.
+*Calculations of x-ray spectroscopies using FEFF10 and Corvus*, J.J.
 Kas, F.D.
 Vila, D. Pemmaraju, Tun S. Tan, S. Vimolchalao, and J.J.
 Rehr, Unpublished, 2020.

-Parameter-free calculations of x-ray spectra with FEFF9, J.J.
+*Parameter-free calculations of x-ray spectra with FEFF9*, J.J.
 Rehr, J.J.
 Kas, F.D.
 Vila, M.P.
 Prange, K. Jorissen, Phys.
 Chem.
 Chem.
 Phys., 12, 5503-5513 (2010).

 **Please register your contact info for updates, news and workshops on the [FEFF10 Registration Page](https://docs.google.com/forms/d/1AHeer_ApfFkzJkIHJShcynl72Z61V2ouuv0BMbXRgfg)**